aen1gma/blog/_posts/2025-04-25-my-ai-user-group.md

 ![A screenshot of my ChatGPT user group simulation]({{ '/assets/images/my-ai-user-group_chat-screenshot.png' | relative_url }})

-And, out of all of [My AI Teammates]({% post_url 2025-04-25-my-ai-teammates %}) this one is by far my wife's favourite.
+And, out of all of [My AI Teammates]({% post_url 2025-04-25-my-ai-teammates %}) this one is by far my wife's (and Freely co-founder) favourite.
 She uses it almost daily.
 For her, the top 3 things about it are...

 - It provides highly opinionated feedback on marketing material, which helps to create a message that resonates with a broader audience
 - It helps to validate (or invalidate) ideas for freebies or product features